UsernameForGitHub21/ColbysBookStore3/ColbysBookStore/README.txt

 Attempting to add the view for the next part produces an error, it states that the project must be able to build in order to procede and since I am unable to fix my errors for now there is nothing more I can do, I am hoping that some of my classmates will be able to help, if any show up to class today, if that fails then I will have to email my instructor and see if there is anytime for me to come in and ask questions.

+December 7, 2022
+5:08
+somehow I managed to fix my error, I believe I forgot to specify the scope of some of my files making some of them inaccessable by the rest of my project but now my code runs

+5:31
+a lot of testing, I changed a few files and I have just added category.js

+6:02
+Added buttons for editing and delting cateogries.
+I noticed that some of the slides show pages that I am unable to get to using my assignemnt, I believe my navigation is broken all I can do is continue and hope to get help with it before handing it in, its too late to restart again.